dylanhhu/cmsc14200-checkers/README.md

 ```

 replace the {rows per player} above with the number of rows per player and the {number of games} above
 with the number of games that we want to run the test with.
-It should be noted that the test only suppor
+It should be noted that the test is recommended
-rows per player within the range of [2, 9].
+for rows per player within the range of [2, 9].
+Otherwise the time to run a game may be more than 15s.

 Here is one example command if I want to run the test for 4 rows per player for 50 games:
 ```shell